This post may contain affiliate links. Please read our disclosure policy.

 You can find Wilton Sanding Sugar (affiliate link) at stores carrying cake decorating supplies or online.
 You can sprinkle regular granulated sugar on instead, but your cookies won’t be quite as pretty!

-How Many Calories and WW Points in these Shortcake Cookies?
+How Many Calories and WW Points in Strawberry Shortcake Cookies?

 I was happy to recently discover that these little fresh strawberry cookies have only 64 calories, 2.8 g fat when I ran them through my favorite nutrition calculating program.